Audrey-netizen/fashion_fundamentals_for_trans_fems/general_guides/ffftf1_basics.md

 dominant colour).
 Technically you could wear a less comfortable shoe, but that kinda goes against the whole can’t be asked mindset.
 Shoes which aren’t sneakers can be comfy too, but generally the comfiest shoes in people’s wardrobes are their sneakers, hence the selection here.
+In level 2 I will discuss more fem cutesy shoes, but in practice for CBA and the upcoming athleisure and the streetwear, you can just pick the sneakers you like.
+As a frame of reference look at the sneakers of what well-dressed women are wearing, because there are some sneakers which are arguably too masc looking but I digress.

+## Pants intro

 Bottoms?
 Sweatpants and shorts is the start.
 This is also the first time we encounter this very simple concept, girl if you’re buying clothes please buy in